scotmeiste/framework-history-presentation/README.md

-# Native Script Presentation
+# Framework History Presentation

-A short presentation on NativeScript
+A short presentation on the history of JavaScript Frameworks